USS Higgins (DDG 76) Participates in Valiant Shield 2024

 |Downloads:

-This work, USS Higgins (DDG 76) Participates in Valiant Shield 2024 [Image 3 of 3], by PO1 Hannah Fry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Higgins (DDG 76) Participates in Valiant Shield 2024, by PO1 Hannah Fry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT